Veronica-1/Resume-Project/README.md

+# Background
+This is a code I wrote with my team partner for a Computational Modeling class in Fall of 2020.
+The purpose of the class was to use introductory Python skills in an Industrial Engineering application.
+We chose simulation as the IE concept and baseball as our topic.

+The code is intended to be played as a game where the user can choose Home and Away team batting line ups and see how they fare across different matches.

 # Set-up
 1. Download player stats Excel File & Download code as .py - save in same location
 2. Run code (use Spyder as part of the Anaconda environment for best results - any REPL that can accept input will work)